athira-hari/Vonage_Project/README.md

 ## Build & Validation

 As this is developed in Python building the code is not required.
-The build script is bash and runs linter analysis, checks for code integrity.
+The build script `Build.sh` is bash and runs linter analysis, checks for code integrity.

 `pylint`is used for code analysis, hence please install `pylint` in the system before running the build script.